rach7777/monax-may/_includes/home-content/home-block8-enterprise.md

 ### Enterprise Ready

-Eris Industries' **Blockchain Application Software Stack** is the first platform that allows the full potential of blockchain based technologies to be realized in business.
+Eris Industries' **Distributed Application Software Stack** is the first platform that allows the full potential of blockchain based technologies to be realized in business.

 By combining blockchain-housed systems of smart contracts, businesses can take many data-driven human relationships and reduce them to code – guaranteeing accurate and consistent execution of functions which previously required human discretion to manage.